Funding opportunity

 • open access costs: these must be covered by the UKRI open access grant

-• training and capacity building that can be accessed through existing funding routes, such as existing doctoral training programmes, MRC or UKRI fellowships
+• training and capacity building that can be accessed through existing funding routes, such as existing doctoral training programmes, MRC or UK Research and Innovation (UKRI) fellowships

 • mid-range equipment other than agreed and assessed as necessary as part of the start-up requirements.
 All other mid-range equipment must be requested through the annual MRC equipment funding opportunity or other funding routes